vermaharsha/organica_/README.md

 Contributions to the Organica website are welcome.
 If you would like to contribute, please follow these steps:

 1. Fork the repository.

-2. Create a new branch for your feature or bug fix: bash git checkout -b feature/your-feature-name
+2. Create a new branch for your feature or bug fix

-3. Make your changes and commit them with descriptive messages: bash git commit -m "Add your commit message here"
+3. Make your changes and commit them with descriptive messages

-4. Push your changes to your forked repository: bash git push origin feature/your-feature-name
+4. Push your changes to your forked repository

 5. Open a pull request on the main repository and provide a clear description of your changes.